somedatapacket/docs.humio.com/content/integrations/platform-integrations/aws-cloudwatch.md

 [Slack](https://community.humio.com).

-## Details
+## Launch Parameters

-The ingestion uses a CloudFormation template to install itself.
+The integration is installed using a CloudFormation template.

 The template supports the following parameters:

 * `HumioHost` - The host you want to ship your Humio logs to.
 * `HumioDataspaceName` - The name of the repository in Humio that you want to ship logs to.
 * `HumioAutoSubscription` - Enable automatic subscription to new log groups.
 * `HumioIngestToken` - The value of your ingest token from your Humio account.
 * `HumioSubscriptionBackfiller` - This will check for missed or old log groups that existed before the Humio integration will install.
 This increases execution time of the lambda by about 1s.
 Defaults to **true**.
-* `HumioProtocol` - The transport protocol used for delivering log events to Humio. `HTTPS` is default and recommended.
+* `HumioProtocol` - The transport protocol used for delivering log events to Humio. `HTTPS` is default and recommended, but `HTTP` is possible as well.
-* `HumioSubscriptionPrefix` - By adding this filter the Humio Ingester will only subscribe to log groups that start with this prefix.
+* `HumioSubscriptionPrefix` - By adding this filter the Humio Ingester will only subscribe to log groups whose paths start with this prefix.

-Once you know the parameters you want to customize, you can apply the template by running the following command:

 ## How this integration works